 Location: Englewood, Colorado

-This project also renovated four floors of the hospital’s existing high rise ten-story patient tower.
-Design challenges included completely “gutting” and building back the twenty-bed nursing units in place, while keeping the units operational.
-The project also involved bringing the existing patient tower into compliance with high rise codes, and updating the existing fire command center.
+This project also included renovating four floors of the hospital’s existing ten-story patient tower.
+Design challenges included completely “gutting” and building back the twenty-bed nursing units while keeping the units operational.
+The project also involved bringing the patient tower into compliance with high rise codes and updating the fire command center.

-Renovation of the existing NICU to improve and expand it required careful planning to maintain the unit’s sensitive operations without disruption.
-The age of the existing tower and the condition of the existing mechanical and electrical systems made this portion of the renovation extremely challenging and required thoughtful consideration of systems and phasing by all team members during design and construction.
+Renovation of the NICU required careful planning to maintain the unit’s sensitive operations without disruption.
+The age of the existing tower and the condition of the mechanical and electrical systems made this portion of the renovation extraordinarily challenging and required thoughtful consideration of systems and phasing by all team members during design and construction.

 Bovis Lend Lease – Contractor